A GUIDE TO CAMPING WITH CATS

 Establish your trust level

 Hiking with cats is built on trust (or leashes).
 Just like dogs, you must be certain they won’t run away.
-Maverick and Aspen refuse to walk on leashes, which was a bit nervous at first.
+Maverick and Aspen refuse to walk on leashes, which was a bit nerve-wracking at first.
 I was afraid to take them anywhere in fear they’d run away.
 But we’ve trained them extremely well on following behind and staying close.

 Yes, we will hike for miles and Maverick will follow directly along the path the entire time.
 When we set up camp, both cats never stray further than thirty feet from the tent.
 When we need them to return, we shake food and they come running.